aviPas/onboardingCountries/README.md

 4. **Open a web browser and go to http://localhost:4200 to view the frontend.**

 ## Usage
-- Access the backend APIs through http://localhost:5230 (or as configured).
+- Access the backend APIs through http://localhost:5230/api/Country .

 ## Additional Information
 - Ensure that you have the latest versions of VSC, VC, Node.js, .NET Core SDK, and Angular CLI installed on your system.